Topological invariance of torsion sensitive intersection homology: Topological invariance

 \section{Topological invariance}

 In this section we prove our main topological invariance theorems.
 These are mostly sufficiency statements, demonstrating that if certain conditions hold between different perversities on different stratifications of the same space, as well as certain relations between the perversity on the more refined stratification and the ts-coefficient system, then the two corresponding ts-Deligne sheaves are quasi-isomorphic.
-We will consider necessity in Section \ref{S: necessity}.
-In particular, we'll show that the conditions involving a singular stratum that is contained in a regular stratum of a coarsening are strictly necessary.
-However the conditions involving a singular stratum that is contained in a singular stratum of a coarsening are only ``necessary in general,'' meaning that there are examples in which the failure of the conditions will prevent quasi-isomorphism of ts-Deligne sheaves but that the conditions may not be necessary if further assumptions are made about cohomology of links.
-The singular-in-singular conditions are also not necessary if the first components of the perversities take on extreme values; see Remark \ref{R: efficient} just below.
+We consider necessity in Section \ref{S: necessity}.